Nevada Workers’ Compensation Claims: Eligibility, Filing, and Appeals

 If you are found to be totally and permanent disabled, you will receive two-thirds of your average monthly wages for as long as you are totally disabled.
 Certain injuries, such as total blindness or amputation of both legs, are so severe that they are considered total permanent disabilities.
 Other injuries may also qualify, but in general, the worker must not be able to obtain gainful employment.

 For partial disability, your doctor will evaluate you and assign a percentage to your overall impairment, from 1% to 100%.
 For injuries on January 1, 2000 and later, you will receive 0.6% of your average monthly wage for each 1% impairment.
-For example, if you have a disability rating of 50%, you will receive 30% of your average monthly wages.
+For example, suppose you receive a disability rating of 20% and you earned $3,000 per month before your injury.
+Your benefits would be calculated as follows: (.006) x $3,000 x 20 = $360 per month.
 You will continue to receive monthly permanent disability payments until the age of 70.
-(Workers who are older than 65 will generally receive payments for five years.)
+However, workers who are older than 65 will generally receive payments for five years.

 What if My Claim Is Denied?